-There are at least two features of attention checks that we consider important: first, it is important that participants understand why researchers use these attention checks.
+There are at least two features of attention checks that we consider important: first, it is important for attention checks to explain to participants why researchers use these attention checks.
 This explanation can mitigate concerns about negative emotional reactions to the use of attention checks on the part of participants.
 Second, we think that attention checks should be simple to understand and should not be too cognitively demanding.
 Therefore, having an unambiguous and easy-to-understand question is important.
-For an excellent review on attention checks, see Berinsky, Margolis, and Sances (2014).
+For an excellent review on attention checks, see Berinsky et al. (2014).

-Open-Ended Questions.-Bots have been identified as a threat to online surveys.
-On top of standard bot protections, such as asking respondents to categorize distorted pictures that computers cannot easily recognize (CAPTCHAs), we recommend using at least two open-ended questions in the survey, for example, to inquire about feedback on the survey or to ask about the study purpose.
-These open-ended questions are a useful tool to assess data quality and to identify bots that may provide identical (and/or nonsensical) responses to different open-ended questions.
+Open-ended questions Bots have been identified as a threat to online surveys.
+On top of standard bot protections, such as asking respondents to categorize distorted pictures that computers cannot easily recognize (CAPTCHAs), we recommend using at least two open-ended questions in the survey, e.g. to inquire about feedback on the survey or to ask about the study purpose.
+These open-ended questions are a useful tool to assess data quality and to identify bots that may provide identical (and/or non-sensical) responses to different open-ended questions.